Côte d'Ivoire entry requirements for Myanmar passport holders

 Arrive at Félix-Houphouët-Boigny International Airport (Abidjan)

 After landing, follow signs to 'Immigration' or 'Passport Control'.
-Have your passport with visa, return ticket, and accommodation proof ready.
+Have your passport with the eVisa approval, return ticket, and accommodation proof ready.
 The officer may ask your purpose of visit and length of stay.
 Answer clearly.
 You'll get an entry stamp — check the date is correct.

 3